A Travel Price Comparison for Families, Couples, and Backpackers Brisbane vs. Los Angeles for Attractions, Food, Nightlife, and Beaches

 Five days in Brisbane or Los Angeles?

-The active coastal city of Brisbane offers museums and nightlife.
+The relaxed coastal city of Brisbane offers museums and nightlife.
 You'll find plenty of activities on the beach.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 Los Angeles is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Los Angeles, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.